One of the characteristics of time series data is that it is particularly suitable for compression.

 The Bit-packing compression algorithm removes unnecessary bits from the data we want to compress, based on the premise that not all integers need 32-bit or 64-bit storage.
 For example, a 32-bit integer data whose value range is between [0,100] can be represented by 7 bits.

-TDengine Database provides three compression options: no compression, one-stage compression, and two-stage compression.
+TDengine time series database (TSDB) provides three compression options: no compression, one-stage compression, and two-stage compression.

 The one-stage compression is correspondingly compressed according to the type of data.
 The compression algorithms include delta-delta encoding, simple 8B method, zig-zag encoding, LZ4 and other algorithms, which we have briefly introduced above.
 Two-stage compression is based on one-stage compression, and then compresses with a general compression algorithm to ensure a higher compression rate.